-The ongoing expansions of those plants to accommodate growth beyond this Project are funded by the connection fees paid by each new connection.
+The ongoing expansions of those plants to accommodate growth beyond this project are funded by the connection fees paid by each new connection.
 Therefore, the impact on the water and wastewater treatment facilities will be less than significant.

-Stormwater drainage in this area is provided by a combination of Yuba City drainage lines and the Sutter County Water agency which maintains the Live Oak Canal System.
-As the Sutter County Water Agency did not comment on the project, the impacts on the stormwater drainage system will be less than significant.
+Stormwater drainage in this area is provided by a combination of Yuba City drainage lines and the Gilsizer County Drainage District.
+As the Gilsizer County Drainage District did not comment on the project, the impacts on the stormwater drainage system will be less than significant.

-The extension of electric power facilities, natural gas facilities and telecommunication facilities are provided by private companies, none of which have voiced concerns over the extensions of their services to this project site.
-With these considerations the impact on these types of facilities are expected to be less than significant.
+The extension of electric power facilities, natural gas facilities and telecommunication facilities are provided by private companies, none of which have voiced concerns over the extensions of their services to this Project site.
+With these considerations the impacts on these types of facilities are expected to be less than significant.